writecrow/tokenizer/README.md

 # tokenizer
-A word-boundary-based tokenizer written in PHP
+A word-boundary-based tokenizer written in PHP.